DIY robot mower Installation

 Most Australian lawns are split from the front yard to the back, left side and right side of the driveway as well.
-The robot mower can travel these areas by itself with the appropriate installation or can be placed manually in the different areas.
+The robot mower can travel to these areas by itself with the appropriate installation or can be placed manually in different areas.

 1.a) It is important to keep in mind that:

 – Gates and narrow or loose stone paths will likely prevent the mower from having full access to all areas.